 It’s possible to apply simultaneously to more than one Bread Loaf program, and within each program to apply in more than one genre.
 A separate application (and application fee) is required for each program and genre.

-In most cases, the general contributor/participant application requires an unpublished writing sample.
-(See each program’s Manuscript Guidelines page for details on format and length.)
-Applicants should submit their strongest unpublished work with the application, following an acceptance a replacement manuscript can be submitted for workshop critique.
+The general contributor/participant application requires a writing sample (in some cases this can be either published or unpublished--see each program’s Manuscript Guidelines page for details).
+Applicants should submit their strongest work with the application.
+Following acceptance into a program, participants send a replacement manuscript for workshop critique.

 Auditor applications do not require a writing sample.
 Auditors attend the conference without a manuscript and do not have their work evaluated.